Skip to content

 1. If it crashes Binary Ninja, then it is always considered a bug.

-2. If the debugger cannot launch the file properly, first check to make sure the file can be executed directly without a debugger.
+2. If the debugger cannot launch the file properly, first check to make sure the file can be executed properly outside of a debugger.

 3. Try to relaunch Binary Ninja and retry.
 There could be unintended side effects from previous debugging sessions.
 Whether it fixes the problem or not, please file an issue.